ligolang/ligo-mirror/vendors/LexerLib/README.md

     [Byte-Ordered Mark](https://en.wikipedia.org/wiki/Byte_order_mark).
 Note
     how they all return a new state, besides the lexical unit.

-One function which could arguably be part of the type `state` is `linemarker`:
+The function `linemarker` could arguably be part of the type `state`, but simply belongs to the module `State`:

 ```
 val linemarker :